Kingdutch/alexandervarwijk.com/content/blog/2020-01-13-a-comparison-of-javascript-typesystems.md

 ---
 _Update 14 Jan 2020: Some attentive readers pointed out some errors that have been fixed:_ [_A language can not be fully sound and complete_](https://en.wikipedia.org/wiki/Type_system#Static_type_checking) _(Reason is fully sound, this makes it incomplete); The BuckleScript compiler usage count provides a better indicatation that the Reason repo of language usage in the JavaScript ecosystem; A mention of genType was added as a solution to ReasonML lock-in worries._

+_Update 15 Jan 2020: Added link to the re-web CacheControl enum as a ReasonML example rather than having to defer only to Rust._

 ## Introduction

 In this article I evaluate four options for type systems when it comes to writing enterprise grade software for the browser: plain JavaScript is the simplest but offers no security; Flow and TypeScript mend this somewhat but have some drawbacks; ReasonML is a separate language that compiles to JavaScript but this relatively young ecosystem offer its own challenges.